microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/pronounssettings.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Represents the _settings_ that manage the support of pronouns in an organization.
+Represents a setting to control the availability of pronouns in a tenant.
 By default, pronouns are **disabled**.
 If enabled, users can optionally add or update their pronouns.

 For more information about enabling pronouns support, see [Manage pronouns settings for an organization using the Microsoft Graph API](/graph/pronouns-configure-pronouns-availability).